diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-11-how-not-to-use-a-llm-to-upgrade-your-project.md

 # Conclusion

 You cannot leave an AI Agent running unsupervised when working on upgrades.
-It is true that the agent can do the migrations required, but it will make mistakes.
+It is true that the agent can do the required upgrades, but it will make mistakes, and you need to be giving directions.

-A good context, and specs are needed to get enough value from AI Agents.